 Do you need a CDP?
 Every vendor publishes a "what is a CDP" guide that ends with the same conclusion: you need one, and you should buy theirs.
 The composable CDP vendors are more creative about it.
 They argue that traditional CDPs are dead, then pitch you a warehouse-native CDP instead.
-Nobody writes the guide that asks the uncomfortable question: what if you don't need a CDP at all?
+Nobody writes the guide that asks the real question: which type of CDP does your team actually need?

-For most teams under 200 people, the answer is that you don't.
+For most teams under 200 people, the answer is not an enterprise CDP.
 We have talked to hundreds of teams evaluating CDPs, and the pattern is consistent.
 They don't have anonymous visitor stitching problems.
 They don't run complex multi-channel audience orchestration.
 They have a much simpler problem: their CRM doesn't know what Stripe knows, their support tool doesn't know what the database knows, and nobody trusts the data in any single tool.
-That is not a CDP problem.
-That is a sync problem.
+That's a CDP problem — just not the kind that requires a $50k platform and a six-month implementation.

 This guide is the honest framework we wish existed when we started building Oneprofile.
-It covers when you genuinely need a CDP, when you don't, and what to use instead.
+It covers when you need an enterprise CDP, when a simpler architecture does the job, and how to tell the difference.
 For a full explanation of what CDPs do and how the category works, see our What Is a Customer Data Platform? guide.

 What a CDP does and the three problems it solves